Species Introduction

 Tank Size: Minimum 20 gallons

-To ensure the well-being of your Hi Fin Lyretail Swordtails, it is crucial to provide them with an appropriately sized aquarium.
-A minimum tank size of 20 gallons is recommended to allow for adequate swimming space and to maintain stable water parameters.
-The water temperature should ideally be maintained between 72°F and 78°F, with a pH level ranging from 7.0 to 8.0.
-Swordtails are adaptable fish and can tolerate a range of water hardness levels, but a hardness of 10-30 dGH is optimal.
-Regular water changes and proper filtration are essential to keep the water clean and free from harmful toxins.
-Additionally, providing a well-planted aquarium with hiding spots will help mimic their natural environment and reduce stress.
+To ensure the well-being of your Hi Fin Lyretail Swordtails, it is essential to maintain stable water conditions.
+A minimum tank size of 20 gallons is recommended to provide ample swimming space and to establish a balanced ecosystem.
+The water temperature should be kept between 72°F and 78°F, with a pH level ranging from 7.0 to 8.0, which is ideal for their natural habitat.
+Regular monitoring of water hardness is also crucial, as these fish thrive in moderately hard water with a range of 10-20 dGH.
+Consistent water changes and filtration will help maintain a healthy environment for your aquatic companions.

 Natural Behavior & Temperament